MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 - *Dependencies*: Identify interdependencies with other use cases or components for seamless integration and risk management.

-#### Document the flow
+#### Document the flow definition

-Based on the use case, you should detail each action in the flow.
+Based on the use case, you should document the flow definition.
+The flow definition is an outline of each action in the flow.
 Ensure alignment with the use case's purpose and objectives.
 Outline decision-making criteria and resultant pathways within the flow.
 Identify interactions with other use cases or system components, ensuring smooth data exchange and integration.
 This flow definition serves as a blueprint for flow design and management.

 You also need to capture basic information about the flow.
 Make sure to include the following details in the flow documentation: